History of Ayurveda : Unknown Facts of Ayurveda 2023

 Ayurveda and allopathy are two distinct approaches to healing.
 Ayurveda, originated in India, takes a universal view of health, considering the mind, body, and spirit as interconnected entities.
 It emphasizes the balance of doshas as we read above.

-Allopathy is western or modern medication that is totally based on chemical manipulation of the system.
+Allopathy is western or modern meditation that is totally based on chemical manipulation of the system.
 But these can not be helpful in long term health issues.

 Allopathy cannot cure chronic lifestyle diseases.
 In present time, every third man or woman is suffering from arthritis, diabetes, and congenital heart disorders.
 A long term of use of allopathy medication can even worsen the situation.